-Date Section Updated Change 01/15/2018 Attachment A 1.1 Routine Home Care Claims Related Hospice shall comply with 42 CFR §418.302 Payment Information; procedures for hospice care.
-Subsection H 1.1 Routine Home 1.3 Service Intensity Add-On (SIA) Care The SIA payment is in addition to the per diem RHC 1.2 Two Tier Rate rate when all the following criteria are met: 1.3 Service a.
-The day is an RHC level of care day; Intensity Add-On b.
-The day occurs during the last 7 days of the (SIA) patient's life; c.
+Date Section or Subsection Amended Change Intensity Add-On (SIA) b.
+The day occurs during the last 7 days of the patient's life; c.
 The patient is discharged expired; and d.
 Direct patient care is furnished by a registered nurse (RN) or clinical social worker (SW) qualifying day.
 The SIA payment is based on the Continuous Home Care (CHC) hourly payment rate multiplied by the amount of direct care provided by an RN or social worker during the last 7 days of life in increments of 15 minutes, up to 4 hours per day.
 New G-codes will be used to identify the SIA provider (RN or Social Worker) in conjunction with Revenue Code 0235 NCTracks does not allows Hospice providers to bill status code 20 to denote the death of Hospice beneficiary.
-Therefore, valid discharge codes denoting death of the patient for hospice claims were created. • 40 (expired at home), • 41 (expired at medical facility), • 42 (expired place unknown).
+Therefore, valid discharge codes denoting death of the patient for hospice claims were created. • 40 (expired at home), • 41 (expired at medical facility), 42 (expired place unknown).
 01/15/2018 Section 8 Removed statement from the January 1, 2016 amendment "These revisions had no effect on scope of coverage."
 Replaced with, "The current policy will allow adult IHC and Residential PCS beneficiary to receive Hospice services and PCS services concurrently when they meet eligibility requirements for both programs."
-02/01/2018 All Sections and Policy posted on this date, with an Amended Date of 02/01/2018 Attachments January 15, 2018 03/15/2019 Table of Contents 03/13/2019 rable of Contents Added, "To all beneficiaries enrolled in a Prepaid Health Plan (PHP): for questions about benefits and services available on or after November 1, 2019, please 02/15/2010 A 11 C 4 : 1 contact your PHP."
-03/15/2019 All Sections and Updated policy template language.
-Attachments
+02/01/2018 All Sections and Attachments Policy posted on this date, with an Amended Date of January 15, 2018 12/01/2019 Section 1.1.2 Hospice care Added word Social Security 12/01/2019 Section 1.1.5 Clarified wording-changed "and" to "or" 12/01/2019 Subsection 3.2.1 - Specific criteria covered by both Medicaid and NCHC •Removed citations that were not related to Covered Services •Citations are listed is subsection 6.1 Provider Qualifications and Occupational Licensing Entity Regulations 12/01/2019 Subsection 3.2.1 - Specific criteria covered by both Medicaid and •According to 42 CFR §418.202 - Covered services (i) Added verbiage was missing from Citation to complete sentence "as reasonable and necessary for the palliation and management of the patient's terminal illness and